 In retail, getting the selection or assortment right is a continuous pursuit in response to the changes in the market and is driven by both a quantitative and qualitative understanding of the category and, therefore, there is no clear science to it.
-A category should maintain a constant selection pipeline to drive customer value.
-Selection should be added to drive customer value and driving customer value is an eternal pursuit –driven by better, faster and cheaper product.
-So, selection has to be monitored in three sub-pipelines of a better product, cheaper product and faster delivery (pricing, latest technology and services, and better spec-to-price ratio).
+A category should maintain a constant selection pipeline to drive customer value – driven by better, faster and cheaper product.
+So, selection has to be monitored in three sub-pipelines of a better product at cheaper prices and faster delivery (pricing, latest technology and services, and better spec-to-price ratio).
 In the online world especially, selection should be specifically monitored under exclusive and non-exclusive selection and the category owners should separately drive both these selections.

 How do you know when to add selection?

 Adding selection is a continuous pursuit (like adding sales) and one should always monitor the metrics of selection at a category, sub-category and spec level (and exclusive and non-exclusive).
 However, there are some signs when you will know actively that you have to add selection.

 - Signs of inadequate selection (session times, bounce rates, conversions, clues from long tail search queries).
 Some of the signs of inadequate selection are:

 - Increase in bounce rates

 - Reduced conversions from PLP to PDP and on detail page to checkout

 - Increase in number of long tail queries on search bar